SandyWyper/SandyDotDev/src/content/projects/banner-time/index.md

 </script>
 ```

 That's it.
 The banners should appear on the correct day, fade transition between each message slide, and stop showing on Christmas day.
-You can further customise the slides by following the instructions in the [repo readme](https://github.com/SandyWyper/Banner-Time/blob/master/README.md).
+You can further customise the slides by following the instructions in the [repo&nbsp;readme](https://github.com/SandyWyper/Banner-Time/blob/master/README.md).
 Change; the slide transition type, the transition speed and interval, the styles(CSS) of the banner, the time zone, and add a link to the banner element.

 ### Conclusion